WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-04-publish-internal-nuget-feed.md

 author: Wolfgang Ofner
 categories: [DevOps]
 tags: [Azure DevOps, NuGet, CI]
+description: In this post, I will show how to create a private NuGet feed in Azure DevOps and how to automatically publish your NuGet packages there using an Azure DevOps pipeline.
 ---

 [In my last posts](/create-nuget-azure-devops), I showed how to create NuGet packages in Azure DevOps pipelines.
 To easily distribute them, you have to publish these NuGet packages to a NuGet feed.
 This can be done by using nuget.org  which is publicly accessible or you can use a private one in Azure DevOps.